Systems for Nuclear Auxiliary Power: SNAP-19

 SNAP-19's powered the Pioneer 10 and Pioneer 11 missions.
 They used n-type 2N-PbTe and p-type TAGS-85 thermoelectric elements.

 Modified SNAP-19B's were used for the Viking 1 and Viking 2 landers.

-A SNAP-19C was used to power a telemetry array at Nanda Devi in Uttarakhand for a CIA operation to track Chinese missile launches.
+A SNAP-19C was used to power a telemetry array at Nanda Devi in Uttarakhand for a failed CIA operation to track Chinese missile launches.

-SNAP-21 & 23
+SNAP-21 and 23

 SNAP-21 and SNAP-23 were designed for underwater use and used strontium-90 as the radioactive source, encapsulated as either strontium oxide or strontium titanate.
 They produced about ten watts of electricity.